Vinay0905/BACKEND_ZEKA/README.md

 1.  **The Waiter (FastAPI)**: This is the web server.
 It takes orders (requests) from customers (users).
 It checks if the order makes sense (validation) and sends it to the kitchen.
 2.  **The Kitchen (MongoDB)**: This is the database.
 It stores all the "recipes" (data) and "prepared dishes" (saved items).
 We use a special freezer called **GridFS** to store big items like pictures.
-3.  **The Short-Term Memory (Cache)**: Often, customers ask for the same thing over and over.
-Instead of cooking it from scratch every time, we check our "short-term memory" (Cache).
-If it's there (a **HIT**), we serve it instantly.
-If not (a **MISS**), we have to cook it.
-    - _Note: We use a special "Mock Redis" system so you don't need to install any extra software for this to work!_
-4.  **The Background Chef (Celery)**: Sometimes, a dish takes a long time to cook (like "computing" a heavy value).
-The Waiter doesn't want to keep the customer waiting at the table.
-So, the Waiter gives the order to the Background Chef and tells the customer, "We started working on it, here is your ticket number (Task ID)."
-The Chef cooks it in the background, and when it's done, puts it in the Cache.
+3.  **The Smart Cache**: To keep everything lightning fast, we use a "Cache-Aside" pattern.
+When you ask for a test case by its ID, we first check our local memory (MockRedis).
+If it's there (**HIT**), you get it instantly.
+If not (**MISS**), we pull it from the database and save it in memory for the next person.

+    - _Synchronization_: When a new item is created or uploaded via PDF, it's instantly seeded into the cache.
+If a background worker updates the item (like adding a thumbnail), it automatically clears the old cache to ensure you never see stale data.

+4.  **The PDF Inspector**: You can now upload large PDF files filled with test cases.
+Our parser automatically scans the text, extracts the structured data, and even "guesses" if a test case is positive or negative based on the language used.

 ## 🚀 Features

 - **Web API (FastAPI)**: Fast and modern Python web framework.
+- **PDF Parser & Classifier**: Automatically extracts test cases from PDFs and classifies them as "positive" or "negative" using smart heuristics.
+- **Smart Caching (MockRedis)**: A custom system that acts like a professional Redis cache but saves to a local file (`local_cache.json`).
+- **Background Tasks (Celery)**: Handles image processing and thumbnail generation without slowing down the user.
+- **Image Storage (GridFS)**: Specialized storage for high-quality images and their thumbnails.
 - **Database (MongoDB)**: Stores flexible data (like our Test Cases).
-- **Image Storage (GridFS)**: specialized storage for image files.
-- **Background Tasks (Celery)**: Runs heavy jobs in the background so the website stays fast.
-- **No-Install Cache (MockRedis)**: A custom system that acts like a professional Redis cache but saves to a simple local file (`local_cache.json`).
-- **Test Case Schema**: Designed to store test steps, expected results, and types.

 ## 📂 Project Structure